Chiral spin liquid phase of the triangular lattice Hubbard model: a density matrix renormalization group study: Phase diagram:

-We also study the model on the YC6 cylinder.
-This lattice is depicted in Figure \ref{fig:lattices}(c), and the allowed momenta in the Brillouin zone are shown in Figure \ref{fig:lattices}(d).
+We next present data for the YC6 cylinder, which is the largest, and thus presumably the least impacted by finite-size effects, of those we study; this has the potential drawback that the MPS bond dimension required to achieve a given level of precision scales exponentially with $L$, so the simulations are less converged than for smaller cylinders, but we find that the qualitative behavior of the system is nevertheless clear.

+The YC6 cylinder is notable not just because it is the widest of those we study but also because, as we show now, it has topologically degenerate ground states in two different momentum sectors.
 Because we employ a mixed real- and momentum-space basis, we can initialize the DMRG with states in different sectors of momentum around the cylinder per unit length\cite{Zaletel2017}, $k$, and thus separately find the ground state in each sector.
 On the YC4 cylinder, the ground state always lies in the $k=0$ sector, but for the YC6 cylinder we observe low-lying states in two different momentum sectors, $k=0$ and $k=\pi$.
 The relative energy difference between the ground states in the two sectors is shown in Figure \ref{fig:YC6}(a).
 There are three apparent regimes of behavior: at low $U$, the $k=0$ sector is clearly the ground state; at intermediate $U$, the two sectors become close in energy, and the difference is decreasing with bond dimension; at high $U$, the $k=\pi$ sector becomes the ground state, though again the relative difference in energy decreases with bond dimension.